ARM Cortex-A8

 The ARM Cortex-A8 is a 32-bit processor core licensed by ARM Holdings implementing the ARMv7-A architecture.

-Compared to the ARM11, the Cortex-A8 is a dual-issue superscalar design, achieving roughly twice the instructions per cycle.
+Compared to the ARM11, the Cortex-A8 is a dual-issue superscalar design, and is capable of at most twice the instructions per cycle.
 The Cortex-A8 was the first Cortex design to be adopted on a large scale in consumer devices.

 Features

 Key features of the Cortex-A8 core are: